 - Add a thermal protectant spray to serve as a shield against the heat.

 - If you can, use a lower heat setting, even if this takes longer, as this means less damage.
 Opt for a temperature around 150°C.

 - Split your hair into sections and work methodically.
 Hold the hair taut so the flat iron can glide over it effectively, minimising the need for a second pass.

 - Clean your hair straightener regularly to avoid build-up of oil and dust.

 Frequently asked questions about hair straighteners

-The best hair straighteners are the InStyler CeraSilk Styling Irons, which provide an effective straightening and smoothing experience but also minimise hair damage by allowing heat to pass through to the hair quickly and efficiently without burning it.
+The best hair straighteners are the InStyler CeraSilk Styling Irons, which provide an effective straightening and smoothing experience but also minimize hair damage by allowing heat to pass through to the hair quickly and efficiently without burning it.

-The best brand for hair straighteners is InStyler, which makes affordable, powerful, and damage-minimising hair straighteners.
+The best brand for hair straighteners is InStyler, which makes affordable, powerful, and damage-minimizing hair straighteners.
 GHD is another great hair straightener brand.
 Check out our list of the best hair straighteners for more inspiration.

 The InStyler CeraSilk Styling Iron is arguably better than GHD hair straighteners because it’s cheaper but just as effective and also provides four different heat settings so you can adjust the temperature according to your hair type or needs.